 In March 2000, when oil was being delivered to the rectory, the oil tank ruptured and 300 plus gallons ran into the unfinished basement and the fuel oil seeped into the ground.
 Due to the strong fumes from the fuel oil the rectory was considered unhealthy for the pastor to live in, therefore, was deemed uninhabitable.
 It became necessary to rent an apartment on Front Street for the pastor to live in.
 In 2005 St. Mary’s purchased the McCarty home for a new rectory.
 In 2006 the necessary renovations were made to the McCarty home and the pastor moved to the new rectory.
 With the six years from the time of the oil spill the fumes had diminished; the process that the recovery crew used with the pipes and pumping the spilled oil from under the old basement was successful; therefore, the old rectory was considered habitable again and it was remodeled and the old rectory became the parish office.

-In 2008. due to the shortage of priests and also decline in Mass attendance in the Scranton Diocese, many parishes were linking with one another.
-In 2008 the Diocese decided to begin the process of linking St. Mary of the Assumption with St. Joachim’s parish in Meshoppen and this linkage became official July 19, 2009.
+In 2008, due to the shortage of priests and also decline in Mass attendance in the Scranton Diocese, many parishes were joined with one another.
+In 2008 the Diocese decided to begin the process of joining St. Mary of the Assumption with St. Joachim’s parish in Meshoppen and this became official July 19, 2009.
 St. Anthony of Padua in Stowell and St. Bonaventure’s in Auburn, mission churches, were officially closed in July, 2009.
-At that time the new weekend Mass schedule was finalized with one Mass being said at St. Joachim’s and two at St. Mary of the Assumption.